 I managed to find a friend willing to struggle through it in order to prove it could be solved by a method other than exhaustive search of all possible answers.
 (Thanks, Jim!)
 I also wrote a computer program to doublecheck that my solution was correct, and that there were no other possible solutions.20.
 The maximum score that can be achieved on this test is: (A) 18 (B) 19 (C) 20 (D) indeterminate (E) achievable only by getting this question wrong

 It turned out there were on the order of 50 solutions, which was far too many.
 So with a bit of additional effort, I came up with a corrected version that I thought re-established the uniqueness of the solution.
 Alas, someone "cooked" this one also.
-I've taken a few additional swings at finding a version that includes certain features while not allowing any alternate solutions, but so far haven't found one I'm willing to make any assertions about. :-(
+I took a few additional swings at finding a version that retains certain features while not allowing any alternate solutions, but never found one I was willing to make any assertions about. :-(